All Episodes

 That would be pretty stupid.

-And but anyway, but the blame game continues.
+But anyway, but the blame game continues.

-Inflation, 40-year high, months and months before Vladimir Putin invaded Russia.
+Inflation 40-year high months and months before Vladimir Putin invaded Russia.

-Uh same with gas prices dramatically higher.
+Same with gas prices, dramatically higher.

 Now they're even going higher further.

-Okay, that last part you can give a little bit of credit to Vladimir Putin, but also blame America for not being energy independent, which Joe Biden inherited.
+Okay, that last part, you can give a little bit of credit to Vladimir Putin, but also blame America for not being energy independent, which Joe Biden inherited.

-Then we've got our neighbors to the north, little Justin and Canada, they're begging to send us more oil.
+Then we've got our neighbors to the north, Little Justin and Canada.

 So why are we begging OPEC, Venezuela, and Iran?